 “I can’t see the Wastelands,” Chantal whispered.

-Maya looked back at the girl who had fallen still, staring out over Rieont’s southern lands.
+Maya looked back at the girl who had fallen still, staring out over Reiont’s southern lands.
 The emotions she sensed in Chantal were conflicted: joy and sadness, hope and loss, with fear covering it all.
-Maya remembered feeling much the same way when she first came to Rieont sixteen years earlier.
+Maya remembered feeling much the same way when she first came to Reiont sixteen years earlier.
 She placed a reassuring hand on Chantal’s shoulder.

 “It’s an easy thing for those who live in castles,” Maya answered, “forgetting a world lies beyond the horizon.”